 The MariaDBBackend protocol module is the implementation of the protocol that MariaDB MaxScale uses to connect to the backend MariaDB, MySQL and Percona Server databases.
 This implementation is tailored for the MariaDB MaxScale to MySQL Database traffic and is not a general purpose implementation of the MySQL protocol.

 The telnetd protocol module is used for connections to MariaDB MaxScale itself for the purposes of creating interactive user sessions with the MariaDB MaxScale instance itself.
 Currently this is used in conjunction with a special router implementation, the debugcli.

 The protocol used used by the maxadmin client application in order to connect to MariaDB MaxScale and access the command line interface.

 This protocol module is currently still under development, it provides a means to create HTTP connections to MariaDB MaxScale for use by web browsers or RESTful API clients.

 This section describes configuration parameters for both servers and listeners that control the TLS/SSL encryption method and the various certificate files involved in it.

 To enable TLS/SSL for a listener, you must set the

 ssl parameter to

-true and provide at least the
+and provide the three files for

 To enable TLS/SSL for a server, you must set the